tnawathe21/Mint-Project/README.md

 ## __3. Configure gmail settings to send an email from a gmail account__

-  You will need to adjust your google account settings to be able to use `yagmail` to send an an automated email through your account.
+  You will need to adjust your google account settings to be able to use `yagmail` to send an automated email through your account.

   Click on the account icon on the top right corner of your gmail account.
 Click __Manage > Security__.
 Navigate to the __Less secure app access__ section.
 Use the toggle switch to enable less secure apps.